International Moving Company to Norway

 That said, Norway is a land of endless shores, and if you own a boat, you can send that.
 Norway allows for the import of one of the recreational boats.
 You might need a really big container, but you can bring them without tax!
 Few boats will fit into containers, most are shipped on their trailers, on the ship deck in a method known as RO-RO (roll on roll off).

 Do you own a recreational boat?
 If you do, you definitely want to bring it to Norway with you.
 Most boats can be sent to Norway.
 If you qualify for duty-free import, you must have lived 5 years abroad and owned the boat for at least one year.
-Duty-free boats can be up to 15 meters longs and you won’t be able to sell it for at least two years after your arrival in Norway.
+Duty-free boats can be up to 15 meters longs and you won’t be able to sell them for at least two years after your arrival in Norway.
 Other boats will be charged VAT.

 Norway Customs and Regulations

 Norway is a member of the European Economic Area, which means that some customs and regulations are subject to the official European Customs Union policy.
-This website provides current official policies of Skatteetaten (Norwegian customs authority) in English.
+This website provides the current official policies of Skatteetaten (Norwegian customs authority) in English.
 It is always a good idea to call the closest consulate of Norway to ask specific questions.

 Only used goods can be imported to Norway without paying taxes.
 New or unused items are subject to Norwegian VAT of 25%.
-Also, large amounts of a particular item do not appear to be for personal use might be taxed.
+Also, large amounts of a particular item that do not appear to be for personal use might be taxed.

 You can bring your animals with you to Norway.
 If you have a horse, you will be exempt from paying VAT and customs duties on it if you can show that you lived outside of Norway for at least a year and that the horse was owned by you during this time.
 See this site for Norwegian Horse regulations.
 Dogs and cats can also be brought to Norway, subject to anti-rabies and anti-echinococcosis vaccination.

-Moving to Norway Checklist
+Moving to Norway from USA Checklist

 There are some steps that need to be taken long before SDC International Shipping comes to pick up your belongings for shipment to Norway.
 Arrange for: